-Isabella Wallace answers Osiris’questions about Talk-Less Teaching – her new course, and provides you with some practical exercises to try out in your classroom today.
+Isabella Wallace answers Osiris’questions about Talk-Less Teaching, and provides you with some practical exercises to try out in your classroom today.

 Was it a response to the scary rumours circulating about Ofsted?